w3f/Grants-Program/applications/project_1001.md

 According to our research, we are the first project to build an NFT game on Substrate, and we hope to create a new era of NFT+DeFi.

+#### Contribution to the ecosystem
+The 1001 project could make NFTs more interactive, add exposure, and enable NFT creation just by speaking by non-tech and non-art users, the created NFT could be further used in the internal DeFi scenarios, so it could greatly extend the NFT usability on Polkadot/Kusama.

 ## Team :busts_in_silhouette:

 ### Team members